beefpatty8888/gpt-2/README.md

 ## NOTES
-Forked from https://github.com/openai/gpt-2 on 01-25-2020.
+Forked from https://github.com/openai/gpt-2 on 01-24-2020.
 Most of the code here, aside my changes and fixes, are from the original repository.

-This project is planned to be based upon https://www.linuxjournal.com/content/ai-wizard-words
+This project is based
+upon https://www.linuxjournal.com/content/ai-wizard-words

 The following steps were taken from an Ubuntu 19.10 host with a GeForce GTX 1080 GPU while experimenting at home.